-- i) In terms of Section 3(3) of Official Languages Act, 1963, the following documents should invariably be issued in Hindi and English simultaneously: - a) Resolutions, General Orders\, Rules, Notifications, Administrative and other report and Press Communiques; - Administrative and other reports and Official papers laid before a House or the Houses of Parliament; - c) Contracts and agreements executed, and licenses, permits, notices and forms of tender issued by the banks. - ii) Banks should furnish data/information as per the revised definitions/ clarifications (issued in October 1991) in the Quarterly Progress Reports required to be submitted by them.
+- i) In terms of Section 3(3) of Official Languages Act, 1963, the following documents should invariably be issued in Hindi and English simultaneously: - a) Resolutions, General Orders, Rules, Notifications, Administrative and other report and Press Communiques; - b) Administrative and other reports and Official papers laid before a House or the Houses of Parliament; - c) Contracts and agreements executed, and licenses, permits, notices and forms of tender issued by the banks. - ii) Banks should furnish data/information in their Quarterly Progress Reports as per the revised definitions/ clarifications provided in the annexure 1 to the circular DBOD.
+No. Rabha.
+240//C.486 (53) 91 dated October 24, 1991 (See Annexure-1).